Arsenal vs Fulham predictions, team news, betting tips, odds and Bet Builder

 Arsenal vs Fulham betting odds

 Sign up with Paddy Power to bet on Arsenal vs Fulham.
-Here are the latest odds for Saturday's Premier League clash:
+Here are the latest odds for this evening's Premier League clash:

 |Market